What is the inorganic content, “ash forming matter”, of biomass and wastes?

 Which are ash-related problems in thermal processes for bio-waste fuels?

 Those problems affect the thermal efficiency of the plant and increase maintenance costs therefore reducing the system’s profitability.
-Once the problems occur, boilers inspections and cleaning are then required.

 Why to use BIOFACT?